hellohaptik/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 For example, you can add pauses in the bot speech or emphasise on a certain part of the bot speech -

 SSML tags are to be added in the Voice Says field box as shown in the image above.
-For understanding how SSML tags are to be added, check the details below -
+For understanding how SSML tags are to be added, check the syntax details below -

 1. Adding a break
-*<speak> Not sure. <break time="2s"/> Please reach out on our email-id. </speak>*
+`<speak> Not sure. <break time="2s"/> Please reach out on our email-id. </speak>`

 2. Adding emphasis
-*<speak> You can contact us on <emphasis level="strong"> our landline </emphasis> on weekdays. </speak>*
+`<speak> You can contact us on <emphasis level="strong"> our landline </emphasis> on weekdays. </speak>`

 ## Using HSLs for voice